• Skip to primary navigation

 Last but not least, honey and vanilla extract!
 This combo is our go-to for a sweet and smooth substitute.

-We mix it 1:1 with honey and add ยผ to ยฝ teaspoon of vanilla extract, depending on how intense we want the vanilla flavor.
-Honey brings a natural sweetness while the vanilla extract adds a delightful aroma.
+We mix it 1:1 with honey and add ¼ to ½ teaspoon of vanilla extract (use pure vanilla extract for best aroma), depending on how intense we want the vanilla flavor.
+Honey brings a natural sweetness while the vanilla extract adds a nice aroma.

 Frequently Asked Questions